Wednesday, July 13, 2011

 From the West Wing script:

 VP Russell (played by Gary Cole): Excuse me, Toby, if I may.
 You're right, Congressman.
-If we lower cap gains taxes, we reward the small business owners who took a risk for the economy and I'd be the first in line to pat 'em on the back, but the thing is, the Speaker is trying to "propulgate" a tax bill onto and appropriations package.
+If we lower cap gains taxes, we reward the small business owners who took a risk for the economy and I'd be the first in line to pat 'em on the back, but the thing is, the Speaker is trying to "propulgate" a tax bill onto an appropriations package.
 We start allowing that, we're never going to get budgets passed.

 [Leo, Toby, and Will look confused at the VP's word choice.